-Ian Sadock serves on the piano faculty at The Settlement Music School and Greensleeves Music, providing private piano and music theory lessons in the greater Philadelphia region.
-His education included private study under John Swana, Dr. Theresa Klinefelter and Peter Paulsen at West Chester University, Don Glanden at The University of the Arts, Dr. Igor Resniaski and David Dzubinski at the Nelly Berman School of Music, and Arturo O’Farrill, amongst others.
+Ian Sadock serves on the piano faculty at The Settlement Music School, Cheltenham Township Adult School, and Greensleeves Music, teaching piano, music theory, and composition in the greater Philadelphia region.
+His education included private study under John Swana, Dr. Theresa Klinefelter and Peter Paulsen at West Chester University, Don Glanden at The University of the Arts, Dr. Igor Resniaski and David Dzubinski at the Nelly Berman School of Music, amongst others.
 He holds a Master of Music degree in Jazz Studies from The University of the Arts, as well as a bachelor’s of music in piano performance with a concentration in jazz from West Chester University.
 Honors and awards include the 2021 Illuminate the Arts Grant, two Boysie Lowery Living Jazz Residencies, the Michael Falcone Jazz Scholarship and the Alta M. Ketner Outstanding Incoming Freshman Scholarship, Graduate Assistantship under The University of the Arts, and First Place in Nelly Berman 25th Anniversary Golden Key Competition.

 With headline performances at world-class venues, such as the Kimmel Center, Philadelphia Clef Club of Jazz & Performing Arts, TIME, Chris’s Jazz Cafe, Heritage, and more, Sadock’s musical perspective is refreshing and innovative.
 Current projects include performances and original compositions involving the Ian Sadock Quartet, Latin jazz band Habanero, which he co-founded.
 Previous performance credits include West Chester University’s premier jazz ensemble the Criterions, where he shared the stage with famed guest artists at the International Trumpet Guild conference and Cavalcade of Bands competitions.
 He was also featured in several University of the Arts ensembles and headlined charitable performances with the WCU Honors Jazz Ensemble.

-Ian Sadock is a member of the American Society of Composers, Authors, and Publishers (ASCAP), Chamber Music America (CMA), and the American Composers Forum (ACF), and the National Guild for Community Arts Education.
+Ian Sadock is a member of the American Society of Composers, Authors, and Publishers (ASCAP), Chamber Music America (CMA), the American Composers Forum (ACF), and the National Guild for Community Arts Education.